polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/use-a-pallet.md

 that FRAME pallets may emit.

-To get started, use the account selector from the Front-End Template to select Alice's account and then use the Pallet Interactor component to call [the `setName` dispatchable](https://substrate.dev/rustdocs/v3.0.0/pallet_nicks/enum.Call.html#variant.set_name) function from the `nicks` pallet.
+To get started, use the account selector from the Front-End Template to select `Alice`'s account and then use the Pallet Interactor component to call [the `setName` dispatchable](https://substrate.dev/rustdocs/v3.0.0/pallet_nicks/enum.Call.html#variant.set_name) function from the `nicks` pallet.
 You can select any name you'd like as long as it is no shorter than the `MinNickLength` and no longer than the `MaxNickLength` you configured in the previous step.
-Use the "Signed" button to execute the function.
+Use the `Signed` button to execute the function.

 ![Set a Name](assets/tutorials/add-a-pallet/set-name.png)